 Product Recommendations

 Here’s a list of products I’ve used and recommend.
-I’ve used all of the grow lights listed and have measured them with both my PAR meter and my light meter (and, even more importantly, my ficuses – they’re discriminatory little b*tches when it comes to light quality!).
-I’ll be publishing that information as soon as I have a chance to put it all together, both in video and text form.
+I’ve used all of the grow lights listed and have measured them with both my PAR meter and my light meter (and, even more importantly, my ficus trees – they’re discriminatory little b*tches when it comes to light quality!).

 Grow Lights